 Spanish is spoken by many people--more than 28 million in the U.S., 132,000 in Minnesota, and more than 300,000,000 worldwide.
-With a rich and diverse history, it is also a language essential to the contemporary world of education, business, health care, international relations, and law.
+With a rich and diverse history, it is also a language essential to the contemporary world in areas such as education, business, health care, international relations, and law.
 The Spanish discipline offers courses that emphasize the richness and diversity of Hispanic culture, and prepares students with a range of linguistic and critical skills applicable to a wide variety of potential careers or further advanced study in a range of fields.
 Objectives--The Spanish curriculum offers coursework in Hispanic culture, language, and literature.
-Courses are designed to help students develop critical insight into the philosophy and values of another culture, proficiency in a second language, and sensitivity toward literature that reflects the experience of the Spanish-speaking world.
+The courses are designed to help students develop critical insight into the philosophy and values of another culture, proficiency in a second language, and sensitivity toward literature that reflects the experience of the Spanish-speaking world.
 The curriculum accommodates liberal arts students interested in a cross-cultural perspective, language study, secondary school teaching, or preparation for graduate study in Spanish and related fields.
-STUDY ABROAD In light of today's increasingly interdependent world, the UMM Spanish faculty endorses study abroad in combination with a Spanish major or minor, as the most effective means by which to * improve language abilities * broaden academic horizons * globalize one's world view * expand career opportunities * advance cross-cultural and problem-solving skills * gain confidence in oneself personally and professionally Students not Majoring or Minoring in Spanish For an in-depth cultural emphasis, students should complete: SPAN 1001-Beginning Spanish I SPAN 1002-Beginning Spanish II or equivalent SPAN 2001-Intermediate Spanish I SPAN 2002-Intermediate Spanish II Two additional courses chosen from LAAS and/or HUM courses offered by Spanish discipline faculty.
-A foreign study experience is also recommended.
+STUDY ABROAD In light of today's increasingly interdependent world, the UMM Spanish faculty endorses study abroad, in combination with a Spanish major or minor, as the most effective means by which to * improve language abilities * broaden academic horizons * globalize one's world view * expand career opportunities * advance cross-cultural and problem-solving skills * gain confidence in oneself personally and professionally Students Not Majoring or Minoring in Spanish For an in-depth cultural emphasis, students should complete: SPAN 1001-Beginning Spanish I SPAN 1002-Beginning Spanish II or equivalent SPAN 2001-Intermediate Spanish I SPAN 2002-Intermediate Spanish II Two additional courses chosen from LAAS and/or HUM courses offered by Spanish discipline faculty.
+A foreign study experience, special projects in language, and regular use of the Language Teaching Center are recommended to maintain language skills.
 For an in-depth language emphasis, students should complete: SPAN 1001-Beginning Spanish I SPAN 1002-Beginning Spanish II or equivalent SPAN 2001-Intermediate Spanish I SPAN 2002-Intermediate Spanish II SPAN 3011-Composition, Conversation and Culture SPAN 3012-Spanish Grammar in Practice SPAN 3111-Readings in Spanish I SPAN 3112-Readings in Spanish II A foreign study experience, special projects in language, and regular use of the Language Teaching Center are recommended to maintain language skills.
-ADVISING FOR THE SPANISH MINOR It is strongly recommended that students majoring or minoring in Spanish meet with a Spanish faculty member to plan for a timely and successful completion of their program, even if their primary academic adviser is in another discipline.
+ADVISING FOR THE SPANISH MAJOR It is strongly recommended that students majoring or minoring in Spanish meet with a Spanish faculty member to plan for a timely and successful completion of their program, even if their primary academic adviser is in another discipline.

 This program is available: